 All of the small paint booth operations are contained in this flexible group.
-These units were installed prior to the rules change in December 20, 2016, thus they demonstrate compliance with Rule in effect at the time of installation.
+These units were installed prior to the rules change on December 20, 2016; thus, they demonstrate compliance with Rule 287(2)(c) in effect at the time of installation.